ynikitenko/lena/docs/source/tutorial/1-introduction.rst

         others form a *Sequence*
       - s()

+In this part of the tutorial
-We had an example how to make a simple analysis of data read from a file.
+we have learnt how to make a simple analysis of data read from a file and how to produce several plots using only one template.
-In the next part
-new types of elements and sequences will be introduced.
-We will learn how to make several analyses during only one reading of a file.
+In the next part we'll learn about new types of elements and sequences and how to make several analyses reading a data file only once.

 .. rubric::
     Exercises